cashflowy/docs/docs/library/jobs/quickbooks/fetch_invoices.md

+---
-# Fetch invoices
+title: Fetch Invoices
+sidebar_position: 1
+---

+## About this job
-This job fetches invoices from quickbooks
+- This job fetches invoices from quickbooks

-### Sample output
-embeded google sheet url

-### Destination support
+## Destination support
 This data fetch is available in google sheets & microsoft office 365 related job ids - `google_sheet_zoho_books_fetch_invoice`